OpenSimulationInterface/osi-sensor-model-packaging/README.md

 [![Build Status](https://travis-ci.org/OpenSimulationInterface/osi-sensor-model-packaging.svg?branch=master)](https://travis-ci.org/OpenSimulationInterface/osi-sensor-model-packaging)

-OSI Sensor Model Packaging specifies ways in which environmental effect models, sensor models and logical models using the [Open Simulation Interface (OSI)][] are to be packaged for their use in simulation environments using FMI 2.0.
+OSI Sensor Model Packaging specifies ways in which models (like e.g. environmental effect models, sensor models and logical models) using the [Open Simulation Interface (OSI)][] are to be packaged for their use in simulation environments using FMI 2.0.
+The specification can be found in the [doc/specification.rst](doc/specification.rst) document in this repository.

 For more detailed information see the [official documentation](https://opensimulationinterface.github.io/osi-documentation/osi-sensor-model-packaging/README.html).

 [Open Simulation Interface (OSI)]: https://github.com/OpenSimulationInterface/open-simulation-interface